djstein/modern-react/README.md

-# modern-react
+# Modern React
-Skeleton for modern React Applications
+A skeleton React application that contains bleeding edge technologies for 2017.